 Follow these tips to get your files ready for the printer.

 As suggested in the breakdown of programs, Vector files, which are produced using Illustrator are the best format to use on large-scale graphics.
 An .EPS vector file works on mathematical principles of scale and is completely resolution independent.
 Because of this it can be scaled up dramatically while still maintaining its original clarity.

 If scaling up non-vector images like a TIFF or JPEG in Illustrator to massive sizes, they will likely become extremely blurry, pixelated and distorted.
 For this reason, Vector files are preferable.

 Not all images and graphics can be vectored.
 Sometimes you need to import pixel or raster based artwork into your designs from Photoshop.
 If you do this you need to keep proper dpi in mind to avoid that loss of quality

 Viewing distance is important to consider when using bitmap.
 Detail in graphics is not as apparent when viewed from 10-20+ feet, and a lower ppi (100 ppi) can suffice.
-A large hanging sign is a good example of this.
+A large hanging sign with Top Class Signs and Printing is a good example of this.